CZ-NIC/knot-resolver/doc/user/config-dnssec.rst

    .. option:: negative-trust-anchors: <list of domain names>

       When you use a domain name as an *negative trust anchor* (NTA), DNSSEC validation will be turned off at/below these names.
-      If you want to disable DNSSEC validation completely, set ``dnssec: false`` instead.
+      If you want to disable DNSSEC validation completely, set ``dnssec/enable: false`` instead (see above).

       .. code-block:: yaml